Ammar2380/kaggle-playground-s6e8/README.md

 ## Results

-**Final Kaggle Score:** TBD
+**Final Kaggle Score:** 0.96457
-**Final Rank:** TBD
+**Final Rank:** 2192 / 3531 teams
-**Best Submission:** TBD
+**Best Submission:** LightGBM (`submission_lgbm2.csv`)

-This section will be updated when the competition is completed.

 ---

 ## Final Reflection

-This is my first Kaggle competition.
+This was my first Kaggle competition.

-The purpose of this project is to move beyond simply studying machine learning concepts and practice applying them to an actual competitive data science problem.
+The purpose of this project was to move beyond simply studying machine learning concepts and practice applying them to an actual competitive data science problem.

-Rather than focusing only on the final leaderboard position, I am documenting the reasoning behind my experiments, mistakes, improvements, and lessons learned throughout the competition.
+Rather than focusing only on the final leaderboard position, I documented the reasoning behind my experiments, mistakes, improvements, and lessons learned throughout the competition — placing in the top ~62% on a first attempt, with no prior competitive ML experience.

 **The objective is to become better at solving ML problems, one competition at a time.**